RIVeR-Lab/spectrometer_drivers/README.md

 `rosrun spectrometer_drivers hamamatsu.py`

 ### Ibsen
 Plug in the DISB board to the 6V power supply and USB cable.

 `roslaunch spectrometer_drivers ibsen.launch`

-This will prompt you to run the code with elevated permissions (currently required by the ft4222 library).
+The will prompt you for your user password as the driver needs sudo access to read from the USB port.

 ### StellarNet
 #### Install Pyevn